[And Other Stories; 2021]

 She seems to want freedom, but is unsure of how to attain it.
 Perhaps through travel?
 Or sex?
 Maybe death?
 Similar to the pessimistic protagonist, Elyria, of Catherine Lacey’s novel Nobody Is Ever Missing — who leaves everything, her husband, her life, and flies to New Zealand, wandering around the country, trying to lose herself — the narrator of Permafrost travels to Scotland and Belgium, consumes biographies, has lots of sex, and entertains suicide.
 “Freedom in death is an outstanding slogan,” she says.
 Baltasar has written a protagonist whom essayist Leslie Jamison would refer to as a “post-wounded woman.”
 Post-wounded women, Jamison writes in The Empathy Exams, are “wary of melodrama so they stay numb or clever instead,” and they seem to reflect the growing dissatisfaction among postmodern women who “no longer own their feelings.”
 By staying numb, the protagonist of Permafrost preempts any messy, self-pitying moments that might split the layer of frost encapsulating her.

-Throughout the book, the narrator expresses disdain for her mother, father and sister for self-medicating, and despite her own ideation of suicide, she refuses to take any medication, which she believes is “a permanent temporary solution, like the low-watt bulb hanging in the hall.”
+Throughout the book, the narrator expresses disdain for her mother, father, and sister.
+In particular, she begrudges their self-medication.
+Despite her own ideation of suicide, she refuses to take any medication because she believes it is “a permanent temporary solution, like the low-watt bulb hanging in the hall.”
 She doesn’t want chemicals to restrict her and slow her pace, yet paradoxically, she throws up a thick layer of icy permafrost to insulate her inner life from the outside world.
 She simultaneously wants to experience the intensity of the outside world and keep it at bay, that is why, as the translator Julia Sanchez points out, she fixates on sex — it allows her to safely bridge the two.
 Sex exists on the edge of love, a precursor to that intense emotional intimacy and commitment that the narrator fears will melt, disrupt and destabilize her.
 It is also why she lies to Veronika, telling her that she can’t marry her because there is another woman.
 A quote from Nobody Is Ever Missing may shine light on the tensions that the Permafrost protagonist feels between love and apathy: “I want to part of a respectable people, but I also want nothing to do with being people, because to be people is to be breakable, to know that your breaking is coming, any day now.”
-Like Elyria, the unnamed protagonist may be afraid of being breakable, of acknowledging her fragility, because to be in love means to be vulnerable and to be vulnerable means to be susceptible to emotional attack or harm, which would lead to chinks in the permafrost around her.
+Like Elyria, the unnamed protagonist may be afraid of being breakable, of acknowledging her fragility.
+To be in love means to be vulnerable and to be vulnerable means to be susceptible to emotional attack or harm, which would lead to chinks in the permafrost around her.

 To distract from her many lost chances at love and happiness, the narrator buries herself in reading, sex and thoughts of death.
 The French expression “la petite mort” comes to mind, which means ‘little death’ and refers to the sensation one feels post-orgasm.
 Literary critic Roland Barthes also spoke of la petite mort as the feeling one should feel when experiencing great literature.
 This intertwining of books, sex and death speak to the narrator’s desire to transcend and resist her surroundings: “Sex distances me from death, though it doesn’t bring me closer to life.”